-DaVinci® Laboratories has been a leader in nutritional research, product development and innovation for over 40 years.
+DaVinci® Laboratories has been a leader in nutritional research, product development and innovation for nearly 50 years.
 Part of what makes us unique is our commitment to setting new standards in quality to keep consumers healthy and confident in our products.
 Our products are tested and/or certified by national and global organizations that ensure good manufacturing practices (GMP) in our industry.
 Please see our Reseller Agreements below for reselling and private labeling our products.

 What is Proposition 65?

 In November 1986, a ballot initiative, commonly referred to as Proposition 65 (aka.
 Prop 65) and formally titled The Safe Drinking Water and Toxic Enforcement Act, was passed in the state of California.
 The goal of Prop 65 is to protect the drinking water from toxic substances as well as to address public concern regarding consumer exposure to both naturally-occurring and synthetic chemicals.

 Proposition 65 is implemented by the California Office of Environmental Health Hazard Assessment (OEHHA), a department within the California Environmental Protection Agency (CalEPA).
 The OEHHA utilizes scientific data regarding the health risks posed by environmental contaminants to compile and maintain the list of substances subject enforcement under Prop 65.

 Businesses are required to provide a “clear and reasonable” warning to Californian consumers if their product could cause exposure to any of the over 900 listed chemicals, thus enabling Californians to make informed decisions regarding their health.
 Any business selling a consumer good to California, whether directly or indirectly, is subject to Proposition 65 law and the warning requirement.